theborakompanioni/azure-docs.de-de/articles/load-balancer/load-balancer-get-started-ilb-arm-ps.md

 <properties
-   pageTitle="Erstellen eines internen Lastenausgleichs im Ressourcen-Manager mithilfe von PowerShell | Microsoft Azure" description="Hier erfahren Sie, wie Sie im Ressourcen-Manager mithilfe von PowerShell einen internen Lastenausgleich erstellen." services="load-balancer" documentationCenter="na" authors="sdwheeler"
+   pageTitle="Create an internal load balancer using PowerShell in Resource Manager | Microsoft Azure" description="Learn how to create an internal load balancer using PowerShell in Resource Manager" services="load-balancer" documentationCenter="na" authors="sdwheeler"